Technoform

 Technoform is a German manufacturing company headquartered in Kassel, Germany, with operations worldwide.
-The company specializes in the extrusion and pultrusion of thermoplastic profiles and employs 1,500 people worldwide.
+The company specializes in the extrusion and pultrusion of thermoplastic profiles and employs 1,400 people worldwide.

 History

 Technoform was founded in 1969 by Karl-Hans Caprano and Erwin Brunnhofer in Kassel.
 The family-run enterprise first began to manufacture technical extrusions from thermoplastics under the German-language tagline "Präzision in Kunststoff" (English: Precision in plastic).
 The first patent application for the PPZ I process developed by Technoform was filed in 1975.

 In its early years, the company manufactured special profiles made from polystyrene, surface profiles made from ABS for skis, and running surface profiles from polyethylene.
 Over time, the company successively expanded its product portfolio, and, since the 1990s, has continually enlarged its production and sales capacities across various divisions.
 The company is now in its second generation, managed by family members of the original founders.
 It has a presence in major markets with its own dedicated production facilities or regional sales offices on nearly every continent.

-At the end of September 2016, two companies, the Kassel-based Extrusion Tooling GmbH (TET) and the Fuldabrück-based Technoform Bautec GmbH, announced their intention to merge.
-This would theoretically lead to an automatic breakup of TET's existing works council following the merger.
-This led to accusations from multiple parties that this was the real intention behind the merger.

 A new production site for hybrid spacers for insulating glass was opened in Singapore in 2019, followed by another in Poland in 2023.
 In Belgium, production of insulating profiles started in 2025.